Barqawiz/NASA_TESS_Narrative/README.md

 Scene 3 brings an interactive dashboard that evolves the visualization based on your preferences for a tailored analytical insight.

 <img src="references/scene3_ahmadai.png" width="450em">

+# Explore Tools
+Explore more tools and interesting experiments in [Ahmadai.com](https://ahmadai.com/)